My children love listening to yarns about my school days. They always listen in rapt attention when the topic of my school days crop up.

 Sister Ellyn taught us music, I think.

-In secondary school, there were Mrs Chng, Mrs Lau, Mrs Siva, Mrs Raj, Miss Thomas, Mrs Simmons, Cik Tek, Puan Siti Hawa, Mrs Thambyrajah, Mrs Wong & Miss Sze Tho.
+In secondary school, there were Mrs Chng, Mrs Lau, Mrs Siva, Mrs Raj, Miss Thomas, Mrs Simmons, Cik Tek, Puan Siti Hawa, Mrs Thambyrajah, Mrs Wong & the ever fit PE (physical education) teacher Miss Sze Tho.

 And of course, the larger than life -- Sister Enda Ryan, our secondary school principal.